10 more aid trucks near Lachin corridor: Paris pressure on Baku

 “An open-air prison, a concentration camp.”

-A press conference was held in Kornidzor, where the delegation from France arrived, during which the arrivals expressed their opinions on the blockade.
+A press conference was held in Kornidzor, where the delegation from France arrived, during which the they expressed their opinions on the blockade.

 - “Azerbaijan wants to turn Nagorno-Karabakh into a prison and chase away its inhabitants.
 A prison, even a cell, a cage.
 We want people to live there freely.”